Little-Flower-171/C-2018/4/student.md

 }
 ```

-It has the safe effect as:
+It has the same effect as:

 ```C++
 int i = 1;